Sitefinity/mvc-samples/CustomImageWidget/README.md

    ````

-   Note that sf-model attribute is bound to image id, and if you choose and upload image through hte selector and save the designer the *ImageId* property of the model will be automatically persisted in the data base.
+   Note that sf-model attribute is bound to image id, and if you choose and upload image through the selector and save the designer the *ImageId* property of the model will be automatically persisted in the data base.

 2. [Define required dependencies](http://docs.sitefinity.com/feather-use-components-to-resolve-script-dependencies) for the designer through json file.
 Create DesignerView.Simple.json file inside Mvc/View/CustomImage and set it to embedded resource.
 At the following content in it: